-As at 31 May 2008, non-current assets amounted to approximately HK\$26.34 million, a decrease of HK\$5.27 million compared to the corresponding previous year.
-The decrease was primarily due to depreciation charges, disposal and write-off of property, plant and equipment.
+As at 31 May 2009, non-current assets amounted to approximately HK\$20.70 million, a decrease of HK\$5.64 million compared to the corresponding previous year.
+The decrease was primarily attributable to the write-off of certain plant and machineries damaged in the fire incident at the production plant of a subsidiary in Hong Kong in August 2008 and the depreciation of property, plant and equipment and amortisation of prepaid land lease payments during the year.
+Furthermore, the Group has reduced significantly its procurement of production facilities after it out-sourced its manufacturing activities to OEM manufacturers during the year.